 - Lower back aches are very common during pregnancy and are a result of the uterus growing and the hormone called relaxin that loosens your joints, thus working together to shift your center of gravity and pull your lower back area forward.
 To help alleviate lower back pain use footrests to elevate your feet, avoid standing for long periods of time, take a warm bath, try sleeping on your side, and consider investing in specially-design pregnancy pillows that do wonders to mitigate aches and pains for pregnant women

-Week 21 To-Do List and Reminders
+Week 21 To-Do List and Reminders at 21 Weeks Pregnant

 - Remember to eat a variety of foods that offer you and your baby a wide-range of vitamins and important minerals such as iron.
 Consider red meat, eggs, fatty fish, beans lentils, and peas, whole grain bread, oatmeal, fruit, vegetables, and leafy greens.